Avnet/freertos-oob/k24-iocc/README.md

 - Insert the SD card into the board.

-- Modify the Boot Mode Switches to boot from SD card (OFF-ON-OFF-ON) and push the ON_OFF Button (SW7).
+- Modify the Boot Mode Switches to boot from SD card (SW1[4-1]: ON-OFF-ON-OFF) and push the ON_OFF Button (PB7).

 #### From the QSPI

-- Plug in the micro‐USB cable between the host PC and the USB JTAG/UART port (J16).
+- Plug in the USB-C cable between the host PC and the USB JTAG/UART port (J19).

-- Modify the Boot Mode Switches to boot from JTAG (ON-ON-ON-ON) and push the ON_OFF Button (SW7).
+- Modify the Boot Mode Switches to boot from JTAG (SW1[4-1]: ON-ON-ON-ON) and push the ON_OFF Button (PB7).

 - Use the following command to flash the BOOT.BIN into the QSPI:
 	> ./flash_qspi.sh

-- Modify the Boot Mode Switches to boot from QSPI (ON-OFF-ON-ON) and push the PS_POR Button (SW7).
+- Modify the Boot Mode Switches to boot from QSPI (SW1[4-1]: ON-ON-OFF-ON) and push the PS_POR Button (PB7).

 ## Get the UART output

-- Plug in the micro‐USB cable between the host PC and the USB JTAG/UART port (J16).
+- Plug in the USB-C cable between the host PC and the USB JTAG/UART port (J19).

 - Open a serial terminal on the second port of the board (Baud Rate is 115200).